MJ10101010/System_Final_Project/gpt2-app/README.md

 - *Larger LLMs:* Would exceed Docker image size limits and RAM constraints

 **Tradeoffs:**
-- *Performance vs. Quality:* GPT-2 is faster and lighter than Llama 3 but produces lower quality text.
+- *Performance vs. Quality:* GPT-2 is faster and lighter than Llama 3 but produces lower quality text
-- *Complexity:* Running the model inside the app container is simpler than a separate inference server (e.g., TGI/vLLM) but scales poorly.
+- *Complexity:* Running the model inside the app container is simpler than a separate inference server (e.g., TGI/vLLM) but scales poorly

 **Security & Privacy:**
 - No secrets stored in code